google/knative-gcp/docs/install/install-knative-gcp.md

 wish to configure the auth manually, refer to [manually configure authentication for GCP](./authentication-mechanisms-gcp.md),

-- Option 1 (Recommended): Use Workload Identity. **_Note:_** Now, Workload Identity for the Control Plane only works if you install the Knative-GCP Constructs from the master.
-If you install the Knative-GCP Constructs with our latest release (v0.14.0) or older releases, please use option 2.
+- Option 1 (Recommended): Use Workload Identity.  **_Note:_** If you install the Knative-GCP Constructs with  v0.14.0 or older releases, please use option 2.

   Apply [init_control_plane_gke.sh](../../hack/init_control_plane_gke.sh):

   ```shell
   ./hack/init_control_plane_gke.sh
   ```

-  **_Note_**: If you didn't enable Workload Identity when you created your cluster, this step may take a long time to finish. **_Note_**: Optional parameters available.
+  **_Note_**: If you didn't enable Workload Identity when you created your cluster, this step may take a long time to finish.

+  **_Note_**: Optional parameters available.

   1. `CLUSTER_NAME`: an optional parameter to specify the cluster to use, default to `gcloud config get-value run/cluster`